 Procurement Services is the central procurement office for the Atlanta Public Schools.
 We are the Primary Agent entrusted to procure millions of dollars worth of quality goods and services at the most economical cost or best value in accordance with the purchasing policy and regulations for the Atlanta Public Schools district.Our Mission...Provide a selection of quality goods, services, and suppliers for the use of APS students and staff, accomplished through purchasing principles of acceptable value at best price, transparency, and equal and fair competition in compliance with board policy and state/federal law.

 Our Values...Remain dedicated to providing the best value for taxpayer's dollar.Our Vision...Use qualified, well-trained staff and state-of-the-art technology to provide our customers with the supplies and services necessary in carrying out the District's mission in a timely and cost effective manner.
 We will seek continuous improvement through self-assessment to maintain a model procurement program based on industry best practices.APS offers a variety of business opportunities for interested companies.
 We encourage your participation to bid or propose for goods and services contracts such as supplies, maintenance, instructional materials, technology, equipment, construction, consulting, management and much more.
 These goods and services are procured via purchasing card for small purchases and through competitive processes, i.e. phone/fax quotes; Invitations to Bid, Requests for Proposals, and Requests for Qualifications.We want to ensure that your company understands our procurement process, the procedures and requirements for doing business with our District.
 We would like to start by suggesting that you take a moment to review our Procurement Policy and Procedures Manual.
-You can also take some time and review our How To Do Business with APS deck.
 This should help answer the basic questions about how and what we buy.In addition, listed below are easy steps to receive maximum business opportunities with the Atlanta Public Schools:

 Disclaimer: No payments will be made for work performed before a purchase order is issued by the Department of Procurement Services.
 Vendors who commence work before they have received a valid purchase order do so at their own risk.The Atlanta Public Schools District does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, marital status or sexual orientation, or veteran status in any of its employment practices, educational programs, services or activities.